Common Fisheries Policy (CFP)

 EU Commission Launches RecFishing Digital System For Marine Recreational Catch Reporting

-The EU has launched the RecFishing digital system, mandating electronic catch reporting for marine recreational fisheries starting January 2026.
-This transition to digitized data collection signals a shift toward more rigorous, evidence-based management of marine resources and increased regulatory oversight for the recreational sector.
+The European Union has introduced the RecFishing digital platform, mandating electronic catch reporting for marine recreational fisheries across coastal member states from January 2026.
+This shift toward digitized data collection enables more precise, evidence-based management of marine resources and signals a long-term trend toward increased regulatory oversight of the recreational sector.

 oceans-and-fisheries.ec.europa.euEuropean UnionEuropean Union